 Just to be clear, palm oil isn’t popular because it’s the best.
 No, palm oil is popular because it’s cheap, easy to process and plants produce bucketfuls of the stuff.
 Oh, and if you thought it was at least healthy, think again.

 When you imagine things high in saturated fat they tend to be solid; butter, lard and coconut oil (sorry to break the myth) all spring to mind.
-Palm oil can also be added to this list, comprising of over 50% saturated fats.
-While necessary in small quantities, this can lead to heart and liver issues among other things - olive oil, on the other hand, only contains around 13%, with the rest of the fats being either neutral or the more beneficial unsaturated kind.
+Palm oil can also be added to this list, comprising over 50% saturated fats.
+While necessary in small quantities, this can lead to heart and liver issues among other things.
+Olive oil, on the other hand, only contains around 13%, with the rest of the fats being either neutral or the more beneficial unsaturated kind.

-Its cost, its ability to be grown year round and the minimal processing needed, means that companies have been quick to make palm the oil of choice in foods and goods such as cosmetics, helping to reduce the price of manufacturing.
+With low cost, an ability to be grown year round and minimal processing needed, companies have been quick to make palm the oil of choice.
+Used for foods and goods, including cosmetics, these companies reduce the price of manufacturing as a result.
 However, more often than not, any other oil could have been used and sometimes, none at all.